dell/omnia/docs/source/Roles/Airgap/index.rst

 Airgap
 -----------

-* The airgap role will help create offline repositories on control plane which all the compute nodes will access.
-This will remove the overhead of subscribing all the compute nodes to RHEL.
+* The airgap role will help create offline repositories on control plane which all the cluster  nodes will access.
+This will remove the overhead of subscribing all the cluster  nodes to RHEL.
 * Currently, ``airgap.yml`` only updates RHEL repositories.

 ``airgap.yml`` runs based on the following parameters in ``input/provision_config.yml``: